ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart/quickstart.rst

 Model Workflow Quick Start
 ==========================

-The following quick start guide is for versions of the `UFS Medium-Range Weather Application
+The following quick start guide is applicable to versions of the `UFS Medium-Range Weather Application
-<https://github.com/ufs-community/ufs-mrweather-app>`_ that are on a supported machine (:ref:`platforms`).
+<https://github.com/ufs-community/ufs-mrweather-app>`_ that are on a preconfigured machine (:ref:`platforms`).

 The workflow for building and running the application is built on the CIME (Common Infrastructure for Modeling Earth) framework.
 Please refer to